matthiasn/clojure-system-book/manuscript/redux-style-example.md

 Each of these three counters has an initial value, which can be changed by clicking the respective buttons.
 That's all there is to the app state.
 Each handler takes the `current-state` argument and returns the `:new-state` in the respective key in the returned **map**.

-Then, as a recent addition to the library, there is also validation provided by the excellent **[clojure.spec](https://clojure.org/about/spec)**, which for me changes everything in **Clojure** for the better.
+Then, as a recent addition to the library, there is also **validation** provided by the excellent **[clojure.spec](https://clojure.org/about/spec)**, which for me changes everything in **Clojure** for the better.
 With it, we can specify precisely how both messages passed around and returned state changes are supposed to look like, and fail otherwise.
 This validation gives you the best of both worlds.
-You get the sanity check from a typed world, only better in some regards, but without all the clutter.
+You get the sanity check from a typed world, only better in some regards, and without all the clutter.

-Next, let's have an eye on a UI component that makes use of this state to render UI, and finally, look at how messages get passed back and forth between those components.
+Next, let's have an eye on a UI component that makes use of this state to render something, and finally, look at how messages get passed back and forth between those components.

 The UI functions are super simple.
-There are only three functions, `counter-view`, `counters-view`, and `cmp-map`:
+There are only three functions here, `counter-view`, `counters-view`, and `cmp-map`:

 ````
 (ns example.counter-ui